Anchorage Fur Rendezvous

 Notice the advertisers listed above the show's cast.

 In the 1940s, during the years of World War II, Anchorage did not have a Fur Rendezvous.
-And Anchorage residents were left without their favorite winter gathering.
+So, Anchorage residents did not have their favorite winter gathering.

 But in 1943, Lorene Harrison (the Hat Box), who was very talented when it came to music and putting together shows, had an idea.